 4. First-Author Empirical Paper plus additional paper placing findings within broader research context.
 This comprehensive exam format will require students to write a first-authored paper for publication.
 This option requires that the student already has publishable findings from a study (or studies) that they played a significant and primary role in developing.
 The student must submit a formal outline of the proposed paper, including pertinent measures and statistical analysis of key results, to the Graduate Committee at least 2 weeks prior to a proposal meeting.
 The proposal must include either new data or new hypotheses regarding prior data if based on the student's M.S. thesis or another prior project.
 The determination of whether a set of findings is publishable and suitable for satisfaction of the comprehensive examination will be made by the comprehensive exam committee.
 During the proposal meeting, the committee will work with the student to refine the outline as deemed appropriate.
 The committee may require revisions before they approve the planned activity.
-Once the committee approves the project, the student must write the paper and submit the final version to the committee.
+Once the committee approves the project, the student must write the paper independently (without assistance from other scholars, including the research chair, peers, and other faculty) and submit the final version to the committee.
 Approval must be unanimous.